-This Report Card provides a snapshot of water quality in the Bay and catchments from 1 July 2013 to 30 June 2014.
-The quality of the water is given an overall score by combining the results of a number of standard water quality parameters: nutrients, water clarity, dissolved oxygen, salinity, pH, metals and algae.
+This Report Card provides a snapshot of water quality in Port Phillip Bay and catchments from 1 July 2014 to 30 June 2015.
+The quality of the water was given an overall score by combining the results of a number of standard water quality parameters: nutrients, water clarity, dissolved oxygen, salinity, pH, metals and algae.

-Summary Table: The table below shows the percent of the Bay and surrounding catchment in one of five ‘condition’ categories.
-See scoring method for more information.
+Summary Table: The table below shows the percentage of the Bay and surrounding catchments that fall into each scoring category.
+See the scoring method for more information.

 Forested upper catchments and entrance to Port Phillip Bay

 Mostly the main rivers and tributaries in the middle catchment areas on the urban fringe

 Mostly lower reaches of the main rivers and urban tributaries